openagua/waterlp-pywr/README.md

 # Running the model

 In most cases you will run the model simply by clicking a "run" button in OpenAgua.
+This entails setting up a new model run, as [described here](https://docs.openagua.org/how-to-use/user-guide/running-models).

-However, there  are multiple ways to set up the model to run it in other ways, such as from a development computer.
+There are multiple ways to set up the model to run it in other ways, such as from a development computer.
 If you are an administrative user, or otherwise interested in running the model in a more manual mode, please see the [installation instructions](https://github.com/openagua/waterlp-general/blob/master/README.md) for the generalized model engine on GitHub.

+Once a model is run, the results may be viewed as described in the main [OpenAgua documentation](https://docs.openagua.org/how-to-use/user-guide/view-export-results).

 # Contributing

-Is this section needed?
+**TODO**: Add note on development and link to OpenAgua documentation.